 They can also present major safety issues.
 Lithium-ion batteries can go into what’s known as thermal runaway—a self-heating process that can cause the battery to catch fire.

-Simply put, lithium-ion batteries are NOT a drop-in substituted for lead-acid batteries.
+Simply put, lithium-ion batteries are NOT a drop-in substitute for lead-acid batteries.
 They need to be specially designed for the marine environment and paired with a robust battery management system.

-Electric motor manufacturers often provide complete solutions (including motor, batteries, and battery management systems).
-It’s a good idea to work with a manufacturer with extensive marine experience (e.g., Torqeedo) and an ABYC certified technician on any installation.
+Electric motor manufacturers often provide complete solutions (including motor, batteries, and battery management system).
+It’s a good idea to work with a manufacturer with extensive marine experience and an ABYC-certified technician on any installation.

 The other catch is that lithium-ion batteries cost two to four times as much as lead-acid batteries.
 However, the increased capacity and longer life span may make lithium batteries a better value option over the long run.